All Elite Wrestling: Background and formation (2017–2019)

-Early history and TNT debut
+Early history and TNT debut (2019–2020)

-On May 15, 2019, AEW and WarnerMedia announced a deal for a weekly prime-time show airing live on TNT, the network that formerly had broadcast WCW's Monday Nitro during the Monday Night Wars (1995–2001).
-CBS Sports describes AEW as "the first company with major financial backing to take a swing at beginning to compete with WWE on a major level in nearly two decades".
+On May 15, 2019, AEW and WarnerMedia announced a deal for a weekly primetime show airing live on TNT, the network that formerly had broadcast WCW's Monday Nitro during the Monday Night War (1995–2001).
+CBS Sports described AEW as "the first company with major financial backing to take a swing at beginning to compete with WWE on a major level in nearly two decades".

-On May 25, 2019, AEW produced their first ever pay-per-view (PPV), Double or Nothing.
-It took place at the MGM Grand Garden Arena, and saw the debut of Jon Moxley.
-Also during Double or Nothing, pro wrestling veteran Bret Hart unveiled the AEW World Championship belt.
+On May 25, 2019, AEW produced their first-ever pay-per-view (PPV), Double or Nothing.
+It took place at the MGM Grand Garden Arena in the Las Vegas suburb of Paradise, Nevada and saw the debut of Jon Moxley, formerly known as Dean Ambrose in WWE.
+Also during Double or Nothing, pro-wrestling veteran Bret Hart unveiled the AEW World Championship belt.
 During the summer, AEW produced two more events, Fyter Fest in June and Fight for the Fallen in July.

-On August 31, 2019, AEW produced their second pay-per-view event, All Out.
-At the event, the AEW Women's World Championship belt was unveiled and in the main event, Chris Jericho defeated Adam Page to become the inaugural AEW World Champion.
-On September 19, TNT's website listed AEW's show as AEW Dynamite, a one-hour preview show was also scheduled for October 1 at 8 PM.
+On August 31, 2019, AEW produced their second pay-per-view event, All Out as a spiritual successor to All In.
+At the event, the AEW Women's World Championship belt was unveiled and in the main event, Chris Jericho defeated "Hangman" Adam Page to become the inaugural AEW World Champion.
+On September 19, TNT's website listed AEW's show as AEW Dynamite with a one-hour preview show scheduled for October 1 at 8 p.m.
 On October 2, Dynamite debuted on TNT which averaged 1.409 million viewers, which made it the largest television debut on TNT in five years.
 Also on October 2, WWE's NXT would make its two-hour debut on USA Network (the previous two episodes featured the first hour on USA with the second hour on the WWE Network), and they averaged 891,000 viewers.
-Dynamite beat out NXT in viewership and more than doubled its competition in the key adults 18-49 demographic, scoring 878,000 viewers compared to NXT's 414,000.
+Dynamite beat out NXT in viewership and more than doubled its competition in the key adults 18–49 demographic, scoring 878,000 viewers compared to NXT's 414,000.
 This would also mark the beginning of the "Wednesday Night Wars".
-Prior to and after the episodes, untelevised matches were filmed to air on AEW Dark on the following Tuesdays (except before pay-per-view events, where the episodes air Fridays) on AEW's YouTube channel.
+Prior to and after the episodes, untelevised matches were filmed to air on AEW Dark on the following Tuesdays (except before PPV events, where the episodes aired Fridays) on AEW's YouTube channel.
 On November 9, AEW produced their third pay-per-view event, Full Gear.
 In the main event, Jon Moxley defeated Kenny Omega in an unsanctioned Lights Out match.

-On January 15, 2020, WarnerMedia and AEW announced a $175 million contract extension for Dynamite on TNT through 2023 and that AEW would be launching an upcoming second television weekly show, later revealed as AEW Rampage.
-On February 19, AEW reached a new media rights deal with German media company Sky Deutschland (which previously broadcast WWE and Impact Wrestling shows) to broadcast AEW pay-per-views on Sky Select Event.
+On January 15, 2020, WarnerMedia and AEW announced a $175 million contract extension for Dynamite on TNT through 2023 and that AEW would be launching an upcoming second television weekly show, later revealed as AEW Rampage and airing on Friday nights.

-AEW has a training facility known as the Nightmare Factory, which is owned by AEW wrestler/coach Q. T. Marshall, who also serves as head trainer.